-THE SENTINEL (1977)
+THE SENTINEL (1977) Blu-ray

 Director: Michael Winner

-Another example of a major studio trying to milk another EXORCIST or OMEN out of the genre, albeit unsuccessfully, THE SENTINEL was Universal's answer to the demonic horror craze of the 1970s.
-British director Michael Winner, who had previously helmed THE NIGHTCOMERS and DEATH WISH, manages to blend some stylish creepiness with outright gore and exploitation to deliver a sometimes boring, sometimes lively genre pic that has its share of scares and sleaze, but oh, what a cast!
+Another example of a major studio trying to milk another EXORCIST or OMEN out of the genre, THE SENTINEL was Universal's star-studded answer to the demonic horror craze of the 1970s, and it now arrives on Blu-ray courtesy of Scream Factory.

-Based on the novel by Jeffrey Konvitz, who also wrote the screenplay with Winner, THE SENTINEL seems to toss in nearly every horror movie device--conventional and unconventional--including lurid dream sequences, tragic flashbacks, and surprises lurking out from behind the shadows.
-The film has a slight feel of the unmatchable ROSEMARY'S BABY, and its heavy-handed plotline and "twist" ending, while somewhat intriguing, seem clichéd by today's standards.
-The climatic depiction of the Gates of Hell comes off quite disturbing, using real circus freaks on screen (some you'll recognize from other films like THE MUTATIONS) in an unforgettable sequence, and the graphic effects by make-up maestro Dick Smith still manage to send some chills up the spine.
-But for all its unevenness, THE SENTINEL plays now more as a curiosity piece than anything else, with an incredible cast that also includes Eli Wallach, Jerry Orbach, Martin Balsam, Jeff Goldblum, Christopher Walken, Tom Berenger, Hank Garrett, Deborah Raffin and William Hickey.
+Based on the novel by Jeffrey Konvitz, who also wrote the original screenplay before it was re-written by the director, THE SENTINEL seems to toss in nearly every horror movie device – conventional and unconventional – including lurid dream sequences, cataclysmic flashbacks, and macabre surprises lurking out from behind the shadows.
+British director Michael Winner, who had previously helmed the somewhat gothic THE NIGHTCOMERS and DEATH WISH, manages to blend some stylish creepiness with outright gore and exploitation to deliver a sometimes plodding, sometimes lively genre pic that has its share of scares and sleaze (but oh, what a cast!).
+The film, with its NYC setting, has a slight feel of the unmatchable ROSEMARY'S BABY, and its heavy-handed plotline and "twist" ending (while somewhat intriguing) both seem clichéd by today's standards.
+The climatic depiction of the Gates of Hell comes off quite disturbing, using real circus freaks in front of the camera (some you'll recognize from other films like THE MUTATIONS) in an unforgettable sequence, and the graphic effects by legendary makeup maestro Dick Smith (HOUSE OF DARK SHADOWS, THE EXORCIST) still manage to send some chills up the spine (his fine work permeates the film in frightful spurts).

 BACK TO REVIEWS